Quamina

-Quamina Gladstone (1778 – 16 September 1823), most often referred to simply as Quamina, was a Guyanese slave from Africa and father of Jack Gladstone.
+Quamina Gladstone (c.
+1778 – 16 September 1823), most often referred to simply as Quamina, was a Guyanese slave from Africa and father of Jack Gladstone.
 He and his son were involved in the Demerara rebellion of 1823, one of the largest slave revolts in the British colonies before slavery was abolished.

-He was a carpenter by trade, and worked on an estate owned by Sir John Gladstone.
+He was a carpenter by trade, and worked on an estate owned by Sir John Gladstone, the father of future British Prime Minister William Ewart Gladstone.
 Quamina was implicated in the revolt by the colonial authorities and killed by British soldiers on 16 September 1823.
-He is considered a national hero in Guyana, and there are streets in the capital Georgetown and the village of Beterverwagting on the East Coast Demerara named after him.
+He is considered a national hero in Guyana.
+After independence, Murray street in the capital Georgetown was renamed after Quamina, and the village of Beterverwagting on the East Coast Demerara has a street named after him.